Zaapi/Zaapi-React-Native-Interview/README.md

 #### NOTE
 * Please do not format the code, only make changes to fix the code, easier for reviewers to see the changes made.
+* The app was built and tested on Node version v16.14.2, adviced to use the same node version.

 #### Pro tip
 * You'll notice the animated transitions in the app are not very smooth.
 The animation itself is *not* the problem.